srid/srid/content/Projects/Ema/Composability and generic routes in Ema 0.8.md

 ### Sub-route representation

+`GenericRoute` is designed in a way as to delegate the generic logic into two different type classes: `HasSubRoutes` and `HasSubModels`.
+This enables customizability of generic behaviour.

-To derive `IsRoute` generically via `GenericRoute` we must also derive a couple of utility classes: `HasSubRoutes` and `HasSubModels`.
-The first of these enables deriving the encoding and decoding behaviour "via" isomorphic (in generic representation) types.
-Let's consider typical way to derive `IsRoute` for `BlogRoute` above:
+The first of these, `HasSubRoutes` enables deriving the encoding and decoding behaviour of individual route constructors "via" their isomorphic (in generic representation) types.
+Let's consider the typical way to derive `IsRoute` for `BlogRoute` above:

 ```haskell
 data BlogRoute